SAP-samples/teched2025-AD161/README.md

 In CAP, Data Product consumption is always realized via virtual tables and remote sources in a HANA Cloud database instance.
-That is, the CAP application doesn't directly communicate with BDC via the Delta Sharing protocol, but utilizes a HANA remote source with the "deltasharing" adapter for this communication.
+That is, the CAP application doesn't directly communicate with BDC via the Delta Sharing protocol, but utilizes a HANA Remote Source with the "deltasharing" adapter for this communication.
-The Data Product's share tables are represented via virtual tables in HANA, so that from a modelling perspective they are not different from local tables.
+The Data Product's share tables are represented by virtual tables in HANA, so that from a modelling perspective they are not different from local tables.

 This session focuses on the CAP part of the integration: we assume that there already is a BDC tenant with